 The areas where the BGOU RI/FS activities will be conducted are on DOE property.
 Transportation of waste on DOE property will be conducted in accordance with applicable DOE, PGDP, and DOE Prime Contractor policies and procedures.
-In the event that it becomes necessary to transport known or suspected hazardous waste over public roads, coordination will be initiated with PGDP Security, which may result in the temporary closing of roads.
-Transportation of known or suspected hazardous waste on public roads will be conducted in accordance with applicable DOT regulations (CFR Title 49).
+In the event that it becomes necessary to transport known or suspected hazardous waste over public roads, coordination will be initiated with PGDP Security, as necessary, which may result in the temporary closing of roads.
+Off-site transportation of known or suspected hazardous waste on public roads will be conducted in accordance with applicable DOT regulations (CFR Title 49).